hashicorp/terraform-aws-consul-ent-starter/examples/prereqs_quickstart/README.md

 ## Note

 - The default AWS region is `us-east-1` (as specified by the `aws_region` variable).
-You may change this if wish to deploy Consul elsewhere, but please be sure to change the value for the `azs` variable as well and specify the appropriate availability zones for your new region.
+You may change this if you wish to deploy Consul elsewhere, but please be sure to change the value for the `azs` variable as well and specify the appropriate availability zones for your new region.

 ### Security Note:
 - The [Terraform State](https://www.terraform.io/docs/language/state/index.html)